earth-mover/forecast-datacube-demo/README.md

 ## Organization

 - `modal_app.py` : Core functions annotated to run with Modal.
 - Model-specific functions.
-These are simple specializations for a couple of models: HRRR and GFS.
   - `modal_hrrr.py`, `modal_gfs.py`
+  - These are simple specializations for a couple of models: HRRR and GFS.
+They have been separated out for convenience.
+- `src/`:
+  1. `lib.py`: Core data structures and utilities.
+The most important data structure is `ForecastModel`.
+This is the base class that allows specialization to a specific model.
+  1. `gfs.py` : Contains `GFS`, a subclass of `ForecastModel`, specialized for GFS output.
+  1. `hrrr.py` : Contains `HRRR`, a subclass of `ForecastModel`, specialized for HRRR output.
+  1. `index.py` : A *prototype* [Xarray custom index](https://docs.xarray.dev/en/latest/internals/how-to-create-custom-index.html) that allows indexing the data cube like Forecast Model Run Collection (FMRC) aggregations.
+This is a bit incomplete at the moment.

 ## Sharp edges

 1. Make sure that the `search` string returns what you want.
 It is a good idea to use ``FastHerbie.inventory(search_string)`` to double check.